When marketing your products, you have two choices right in front of you. Will you go the online route? Or will you invest in offline marketing?

 Consider this: with a TV or newspaper ad, you can be seen by attentive people who will pay close attention to your marketing.
 Offline brand marketing excels at doing this.

 When it comes to Malaysia, we are culture fanatics.
 We LOVE having traditional, ethnic and cultural celebrations.
 On top of that, we love seeing them on television!
 We can probably recall a few Hari Raya, Deepavali, and Chinese New Year’s ads on TV that left us yearning for home or wanting to reconcile with our loved ones.

-- AWANI is Malaysia’s Most Trusted News Brand in 2020 by Reuters
+- AWANI is Malaysia’s Most Trusted News Brand in 2022 by Reuters Digital News Report

 Safe to say that Malaysians still prefer conventional media entertainment.
 Giving leeway for traditional or offline marketing to make their marks.

 Offline brand marketing efforts offer flexibility.
 For example, you can create buzzworthy sponsorship branding for a significant event, use memorable jingles for TV or radio ads, or take a risk with out-of-home advertising coupled with a flash mob.

 The possibilities are endless, and you have much more room to play around.
 Without the restrictions of technology and with extra sensory stimulation, offline marketing provides many more possibilities than online and lets you think outside the box!

 An excellent example of that can be seen in McDonald’s initiative towards making Kuala Lumpur a prosperous city by 2030 by implementing McDonald’s ‘Fries Crossing at the main intersection of Bukit Bintang.

 There’s no need to limit your scope to offline methods!
 Combining the two offers several advantages because there are numerous ways in which they might complement one another.